The Great Dictator: Chaplin's Tramp character and the Jewish barber

 There is no critical consensus on the relationship between Chaplin's earlier Tramp character and the film's Jewish barber, but the trend is to view the barber as a variation on the theme.
 French film director François Truffaut later noted that early in the production, Chaplin said he would not play The Tramp in a sound film.
 Turner Classic Movies says that years later, Chaplin acknowledged a connection between The Tramp and the barber.
 Specifically, "There is some debate as to whether the unnamed Jewish barber is intended as the Tramp's final incarnation.
 Although in his autobiography he refers to the barber as the Little Tramp, Chaplin said in 1937 that he would not play the Little Tramp in his sound pictures."

-In My Autobiography, Chaplin would write, "Of course!
+In My Autobiography, Chaplin wrote, "Of course!
 As Hitler I could harangue the crowds all I wished.
 And as the tramp, I could remain more or less silent."
 The New York Times, in its original review (16 October 1940), specifically sees him as the tramp.
 However, in the majority of his so-called tramp films, he was not literally playing a tramp.
 In his review of the film years after its release, Roger Ebert says, "Chaplin was technically not playing the Tramp."
 He also writes, "He [Chaplin] put the Little Tramp and $1.5 million of his own money on the line to ridicule Hitler."

 Critics who view the barber as different include Stephen Weissman, whose book Chaplin: A Life speaks of Chaplin "abandoning traditional pantomime technique and his little tramp character".
 DVD reviewer Mark Bourne asserts Chaplin's stated position: "Granted, the barber bears more than a passing resemblance to the Tramp, even affecting the familiar bowler hat and cane.
 But Chaplin was clear that the barber is not the Tramp and The Great Dictator is not a Tramp movie."
 The Scarecrow Movie Guide also views the barber as different.